Abhinavkaitha/Insight_DE/README.md

 ### valid:

-Checks whwther there are any missing values in any column and also whether there any invalid data in Value and Date columns.
+Checks if there are any missing values in any column and also checks if there are any elements `Value` and `Date` columns with invalid datatype.

-Input: Border, Date, Measure, value
+Input: complete row in the csv file

-Output: If any of the input values are missing or if the Date is not according to the format or if there are values other than integers in the column Value, then the output is False.
+Output: If there are any missing values in the required columns (`Border`,`Measure`,`Value`,`Date`) or if the `Date` is not according to the format or if there are values other than integers in the column `Value`, then the output is False.

 ### read_files:

 This will change the given input file to a nested list.
-Each line is stored as a list with each column as an element.
+Each line is validated and stored as a list with each column as an element. `cursor` is used to keep track of the number of valid rows and we can limit the maximum number of rows appended into the list with the help of `max_num_rows`.

 Input: csv file